hamidc10/BlockChain_cs646/Project4/PLAN.md

 Node class `pick_winning_block` method (NEW):

 - given a list of block objects
-- return the block that has the smallest "Nonce" value in its header
+- return the block that has the smallest "nonce" value in its header

 document other changes compared to project 3 in README: